-- Meetings during the day being difficult for students who work during the day (part-time, mature), students with laboratory class commitments, or students with inflexible cohort class schedules. - Co-operative and work placement terms don't line up with terms on Students' Union or University bodies, making it difficult to commit for the full term. - Financial barriers for students having to choose between work, degree completion, and volunteering. - Students with children will face challenges in finding the time. - Women, aboriginals, international students, persons with disabilities and minority groups do not appear in applicant pools or as candidates with frequency proportional to their enrolment.
-The reasons for this are complex, and it's unlikely that targeted or strategic outreach will dramatically improve participation from these groups in the short term governance, but it is unlikely to perfect it.
+- The intimidation factor.
+Serving on committees that are otherwise populated by professors and senior administrators is intimidating, especially where the role of students on committees is not understood or respected, either by the student or by other committee members. - Meetings during the day being difficult for students who work during the day (part-time, mature), students with laboratory class commitments, or students with inflexible cohort class schedules. - Co-operative and work placement terms don't line up with terms on Students' Union or University bodies, making it difficult to commit for the full term. - Financial barriers for students having to choose between work, degree completion, and volunteering. - Students with children will face challenges in finding the time. - Women, Aboriginals, international students, persons with disabilities, and minority groups do not appear in applicant pools or as candidates with frequency proportional to their enrolment.
+The reasons for this are complex, and warrant further research.

-In other words, active and targeted outreach may improve participation in
+In other words, active and targeted outreach may improve participation in governance, but it is unlikely to perfect it.